 Seating is Limited.
 Reservations are Required.
 Register Below.

-We encourage you to invite your family and friends to attend at no additional charge.
-If you know someone who may be interested in attending, let them know!
+We encourage you to invite your family and friends to attend as well.

 Who will get the assets you own after you die and who will ensure it gets done?

 Without a Will, your assets will go to the people the State of New York dictates.

 Many people consider joint accounts, beneficiary-designated accounts, or payable-on-death accounts to avoid the need of a Will.

 While this does bypass the need for a Will, there is no protection or guidance in the event the individual is not able to receive it or if you become incapacitated.

 Most standard Health Care Proxies and Living Wills fail to deal with the everyday issues of your health care needs in the event of your incompetency.